 A review of radiation oncology data elements currently in use within national databases, ASTRO programs and resources from other cancer-related societies was conducted to identify possible overlap and priority.
 This analysis generated a short list of data elements to facilitate the myriad of use cases as well as define the minimum radiation oncology relevant data that should be included in all scenarios.
-This document seeks to serve as a placeholder as we work to further explain and define the minimum necessary radiation oncology data elements.
 Promoting this list provides an opportunity to educate those outside of the field about what data is necessary to capture and transfer.

 Minimum Data Elements